xverges/nlp-homework/README.md

 ## Argh!

 * My first Spanish sentence has been identified as Italian.
 Not nice.
-* When I try to add a 'ñ', so that it si super obvious that this is Spanish, Python gets upset.
+* When I try to add a 'ñ', so that it is super obvious that this is Spanish, Python gets upset.

 ## Two working tests!

 After adding a comment in the first lines specifying UTF-8 encoding, I have two working tests.
 Time for my second happy commit.

+## Let's try data-driven-tests

+Just a taste of how `nose_parameterized` works.

+Watson is missing, my googling about project structure and thinking about a facade to hide the different APIs was probably YAGNI, but it looks like my third commit will be of a "minimum viable homework"!